MitchellJThomas/markdown-cv/index.md

 Engineer on GemFire now <a href="https://geode.apache.org/">Apache Geode</a>, a distributed k/v store.

 `1996 - 2004`
-__NetGravity Inc. -> DoubleClick Inc.__, San Mateo, CA
+__DoubleClick Inc. (formaly NetGravity Inc.)__, San Mateo, CA

-Lead Engineer on DoubleClick Ad technology acquired by Google in 2007 and still in use today.
+Engineer on DoubleClick Ad technology acquired by Google in 2007 and still in use today.

 ## Education